Early College High School (Laredo, Texas): Extracurricular activities

 In addition, the UIL Social Studies team was the first Wild Card team in 2014.
-In 2015, the team made another record in which two students placed third and sixth.
+In 2015, the team made another record, with two students placing third and sixth.
 In 2016, the team also made another record in which one student was the district champion and the other placed third; the team lost the district champion team title to San Antonio's Southside High School (back-to-back champions) by 7 points.
-Furthermore, one UIL Social Studies team member became the first student in his school to be a top six medalist in a region meet and qualify for the state meet in the 2016 Conference 5A Region 4 meet; he is also the first student to finish as a top six medalist in State.
+Furthermore, one UIL Social Studies team member became the first student in his school to be a top six medalist in a region meet and qualify for the state meets in the 2016 Conference 5A Region 4 meet; he is also the first student to finish as a top-six medalist in State.